-A key-sequenced data set is always defined with an index.
-An index provides a directory that relates key values to the relative locations of the data records in a data set.
+An index relates key values to the relative locations of the data records.
 A key in the index is taken from a record's key field, whose size and position are the same for every record in the data set, and whose value cannot be altered.
 VSAM uses an index to locate a record for retrieval and to locate the collating position for insertion.